contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-symfony.md

 page: :docsGettingStartedSymfony
 name: Getting started with Contentful and Symfony
 title: Getting started with Contentful and Symfony
-metainformation: 'This tutorial will show you how to setup the ContentfulBundle in your Symfony application and how to access you content inside the framework.'
+metainformation: 'This tutorial will show you how to setup the ContentfulBundle in your Symfony application and access your content inside the framework.'
 slug: null
 tags:
  - PHP